Valid from: 09/2017

 §8 Corrections/Defect Rights

 1. Should the service delivered to Transeo contain errors, Transeo may require the author/translator to correct, revise or otherwise remedy the errors (hereinafter “error correction”).
 The author/translator will carry out the error correction as soon as possible, but, at the latest, within a period of two working days from the receipt of the request for error correction.
-Otherwise, GC has the right to withdraw from the individual contract.
+Otherwise, Transeo has the right to withdraw from the individual contract.
 The statutory warranty rights also apply.

 2. The statutory warranty rights also apply.